MicrosoftDocs/xamarin-docs/docs/ios/tvos/app-fundamentals/resources-data-storage.md

 ---
-title: "Resources and Data Storage"
+title: "tvOS Resources and Data Storage in Xamarin"
-description: "This article covers working with resources and persistent data storage in a Xamarin.tvOS app." ms.prod: xamarin ms.assetid: C56B5046-D2C0-4B63-9CE0-ADAA0EFD368A ms.technology: xamarin-ios
+description: "This article describes how to work with resource and persistent data storage in a tvOS app built with Xamarin.
+It discusses iCloud data storage and on-demand resources." ms.prod: xamarin ms.assetid: C56B5046-D2C0-4B63-9CE0-ADAA0EFD368A ms.technology: xamarin-ios